 During this reporting period, the DMH and the DHSS/DSDS have taken steps to meet with participants and related service providers to share information and monitor support needs.
 The DHSS awarded contracts to Centers for Independent Living (CILS) and Area Agencies on Aging (AAA) to provide transition coordination services.
 As part of this transition coordination, contractors are required to monitor MFP participants during the first year of transition.
-These contractors must meet face-to-face with participants; twice for the first three months of transition and monthly for the next nine months.
+These contractors continue to meet, as part of the CQI process, face-to-face with participants; twice for the first three months of transition and monthly for the next nine months.
 As part of this Continuous Quality Improvement (CQI) process, DSDS and contracted staff that work with MFP persons attend monthly meetings to discuss relevant issues involving the delivery of services and supports.
 Quality meetings were held with the CEOs of provider agencies; DSDS central office staff and the five DSDS regional coordinators address contract implementation issues, barriers to delivery of services and identify best practices.